-Even though he was not the most successful, the feared and hated sea-robber, legendary Blackbeard is probably the most famous pirate of the Caribbean.
+Even though he was not the most successful, feared and hated sea-robber, legendary Blackbeard is probably not only the most famous pirate of the Caribbean, but also the most famous pirate captain of all time.
 As a notorious figure and a villain, he has been the main subject of many stories, books and movies in modern fiction.

 When the pirates sailed to Florida, Teach's crew encountered the sloop "Revenge", commanded by another famous pirate, Stede Bonnet.
-The two captains became friends and they agreed to sail together as partners.
-However, soon after agreement, Blackbeard realized that Bonnet was a poor leader and an uncompetitive pirate.
-Therefore, Teach convinced him to leave captain's place to his man.
-Bonnet was boarded on the "Queen Anne's Revenge" as a "guest".
+The two captains became friends, and they agreed to sail together as partners.
+However, soon after the agreement, Blackbeard realized that Bonnet was a poor leader and an uncompetitive pirate.

-Unfortunately, later that month, when the pirates sailed to North Carolina, the "Queen Anne's Revenge" was lost as she ran aground in shallow waters at Beaufort Inlet.
+Unfortunately, just a few days after a siege of Charlestown when the pirates sailed to North Carolina, the "Queen Anne's Revenge" was lost as she ran aground in shallow waters at Beaufort Inlet.
 In that period, Teach planned to take a pardon like Hornigold.
 However, before that, he had committed a greedy treason.
-Intension was to get rid of Stede Bonnet.
-Blackbeard persuaded him to receive a pardon as well.
-When he left for Bathe Towne, Teach marooned around 30 pirates on island, stole all valuables and fled with the "Adventure".
-Later, Stede Bonnet rescued the marooned pirates, and in return they agreed to obey his commands.
-Once again he took control of the "Revenge", which was left to him, as Blackbead promised if Bonnet would accept amnesty.
+His intent was to rob Stede Bonnet.
+Blackbeard persuaded him to receive a pardon as well, but when he sailed for Bathe Town Teach marooned around 30 pirates on the island, stole all valuables from them and fled with the "Adventure".
+Later, Stede Bonnet rescued the marooned pirates, and in return, they agreed to obey his commands.
+Once again he took control of the "Revenge", which was left to him, as Blackbeard promised if Bonnet would accept amnesty.

-Meanwhile Teach returned to Bathe Towne, sold the entire booty, bought a house and was granted a pardon from his "old friend", Governor Eden.
-Local people taught his pirate's days were finished.
+Meanwhile, Teach returned to Bathe Towne, sold the entire booty, bought a house and was granted a pardon in June of 1718 from his "old friend", Governor Eden.
+He settled on Bath, Plum Point, North Carolina.